ufal/UMR/tecto2umr/minutes.md

 - for Honza: suitable evaluation data for manual annotation?
 - for Markéta: collect information from JH
   - next release date
-  - available funds for manual UMR annotation (if yes, when and how many<)
+  - available funds for manual UMR annotation (if yes, when and how many?)